News & Events

-- Broad Match: For example if your keyword is shoe, your ads how serve to the users searching for sports shoes, casual shoes, formal shoes.
+- Broad Match: For example, if your keyword is a shoe, your ads how to serve the users searching for sports shoes, casual shoes, formal shoes.

-As the name itself suggest, broad match targets the wider market audience.
+As the name itself suggests, a broad match targets the wider market audience.
 It also allows misspellings and synonyms to trigger your ads.
-It’s an default match type in Google Ads.
+It’s a default match type in Google Ads.

-- Exact Match – For example, if your keyword is best formal shoe for men, the ads only and only gets triggered when a user searches for best formal shoe for men.
+- Exact Match – For example, if your keyword is best formal shoe for men, the ads only and only get triggered when a user searches for best formal shoe for men.

 Exact match is represented in [Keyword]

-- Broad Match Modifier – For example, of your keyword is best men shoe, the ads trigger if the user searches for best shoe for men, best shoes for mens online, best women shoes.
+- Broad Match Modifier – For example, if your keyword is best men shoe, the ads trigger if the user searches for best shoes for men, best shoes for men online, best women shoes.

-Broad Match Modifier is represented by + symbol before every word in keyword: +best +men +shoe.
+Broad Match Modifier is represented by + symbol before every word in a keyword: +best +men +shoe.

 Step 14 – Creation of Ad copy

-Lets take a look into creation of Ad copy:
+Let’s take a look into the creation of Ad copy:

 Heading: This is most observed part of your ad.
 In the standard extended ad (ETA) you have three headlines, each limited to 30 characters.

-Description: Description is where the information of the product or service is been highlighted.
+Description: Description is where the information about the product or service is been highlighted.
 It includes the call to action to encourage the user to take the action such as by adding “Buy Now”, “Shop Now”, “Learn More”.
-As call to action (CTA) impacts the buyers decision making.
+A call to action (CTA) impacts the buyer’s decision making.

 Final URL – Final URL is also known as Landing URL or Destination URL.
 Basically it the webpage URL where the user going to visit or land after clicking the ad.